saleor/saleor.io-learn/typesense/creating-collection.md

 Then, run the script in your terminal:

-`yarn run populate`
+`pnpm populate`

 Unfortunately, you may encounter an error saying that “–jsx” flag is not set:
 ![](https://lh3.googleusercontent.com/cTx7byCnURQPzHn4bBRuFeU3j4exiRBSG-MbDYZNGmxzJsIIN5uElZkNRGoO9jCyOkmYR5xUpB3FUoMtZSYxcnqXT395Q88DkJ4ig0KJG2uT1R8RmJEVH-wrB2Qm0Nso7CWxlStz)

 One of the ways to get rid of this error is to simply change the `saleor.tsx` file to `saleor.ts`

-After running `yarn populate` again we should have everything set up.
+After running `pnpm populate` again we should have everything set up.
 You may now check the Typesense Cloud account and inspect the newly created collection.